 Regional Visa-Sponsored Programs

-While the downside of the North American Language and Culture Assistants program is that it doesn’t guarantee you a place in Madrid, the UCETAM program is based in Madrid and only places their language assistants in schools there.
+While the downside of the North American Language and Culture Assistants program is that it doesn’t guarantee you a place in Madrid, the UCETAM program is based in Madrid and only places its language assistants in schools there.
 You can also choose one of the surrounding suburbs or areas.
 Working in this program, you will have the choice to work 17 or 25 hours a week.
 For 25 hours, you will get around 1450 euros a month, and for 17 hours a week, you will get between 700 and 900 euros.
 One of the perks of this program is the health insurance that comes with it.

 BEDA Madrid is another regional visa-sponsored program that also has medical insurance.
 With the BEDA program, you can choose to work 18, 20, 22, or 24 hours a week for between 900-1200 euros a month.
 For both of these programs, you will need a bachelor’s degree and prior teaching experience.
 However, TEFL certification is not required (though it always helps).
 Depending on the school you work at, you might even be in charge of the class and planning lessons!